thedhanawada/FormatFree/README.md

 # FormatFree

-FormatFree is a simple web tool that allows you to clean up HTML tags from pasted text.
-The tool provides a clean and user-friendly interface that makes it easy to paste in text, clean it up, and copy the resulting text to your clipboard.

-## How to Use FormatFree

-Using FormatFree is easy!
-Here's what you need to do:

-1. Open your web browser and navigate to the FormatFree webpage.
-2. Scroll down to the "Paste your text below" section of the page.
-3. Paste the text you want to clean up into the text box provided.
-4. Click the "Clean" button to clean up the text.
+FormatFree is a simple web application for cleaning and formatting text.
+It offers the following features:

+- Remove HTML tags from text
+- Capitalize the first letter of each sentence
+- Convert all text to uppercase
+- Remove or add line breaks in the text
+- Encode the text using a specific character encoding (like UTF-8 or ISO-8859-1)

+## Usage

+To use FormatFree, simply go to [formatfree.io](https://formatfree.io) in your web browser.
+Then, paste your text into the input field and select any desired formatting options.
+Finally, click the "Clean" button to clean and format your text.

-5. The cleaned text will be displayed in the "Cleaned text" section below the text box.
-6. Copy the cleaned text to your clipboard by selecting it and pressing "Ctrl+C" or "Command+C".
+The cleaned text will be displayed in the output field below the input field.
+You can copy the cleaned text to your clipboard by clicking the "Copy to Clipboard" button.

-That's it!
-You can now paste the cleaned text into your document or application of choice.
+## Contributing

+If you find a bug or have a feature request, please [open an issue](https://github.com/exampleuser/formatfree/issues/new).

+If you would like to contribute to the development of FormatFree, please fork the repository and submit a pull request.

-## How FormatFree Works
+## License

-FormatFree uses JavaScript to remove HTML tags from pasted text.
-When you click the "Clean" button, the JavaScript code looks for all instances of HTML tags in the input text and removes them.
-The cleaned text is then displayed in the output section of the page.

-Thank you for using this project!
-I hope you find it useful.
+FormatFree is released under the [MIT License](https://opensource.org/licenses/MIT).